 To users.
-The programs are modified from time to time according to the experience of its applications and in order to improve user's interface.
+The program is modified from time to time according to the experience of its applications and in order to improve user's interface.
 Any suggestions or information on obtained simulation results will be kindly appreciated.
-Please send both to

-1) Prof. A.Soloviev,
+Please send both to 1) Prof. A.Soloviev,

-International Institute of Earthquake Prediction Theory and Mathematical Geophysics, Russian Academy of Sciences, Warshavskoe sh., 79/2, Moscow 117556, RUSSIA; e-mail: soloviev@mitp.ru 2) Dr. V.Rozenberg,
+International Institute of Earthquake Prediction Theory and Mathematical Geophysics, Russian Academy of Sciences, Profsoyuznaya str.
+84/32, Moscow 117997, RUSSIA; e-mail: soloviev@mitp.ru 2) Dr. V.Rozenberg,